suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-parameter-uri

-A URI from which to fetch a resource
+A URI from which to fetch a resource.

 #### suit-parameter-source-component

-A Component Index
+This parameter sets the source component.

 #### suit-parameter-run-args

-An encoded set of arguments for Run
+This parameter contains an encoded set of arguments for Run.

 #### suit-parameter-device-identifier

-A RFC4122 UUID representing the device or component
+A RFC 4122 UUID representing the device or component.

 #### suit-parameter-minimum-battery

-A minimum battery level in mWh
+This parameter sets the minimum battery level in mWh.

 #### suit-parameter-update-priority

-The priority of the update
+This parameter sets the priority of the update.

 #### suit-parameter-version

-TBD.
+Allows to indicate the version numbers of firmware to which the manifest applies, either with a list or with range matching.

 #### suit-parameter-wait-info

-TBD.
+suit-directive-wait {{suit-directive-wait}} directs the manifest processor to pause until a specified event occurs.
+The suit-parameter-wait-info encodes the parameters needed for the directive.

 #### suit-parameter-uri-list

-TBD.
+Indicates a list of URIs from which to fetch a resource.

 #### suit-parameter-strict-order